netzpirat/guard-coffeescript/README.md

 Guard::CoffeeScript uses [Ruby CoffeeScript](https://github.com/josh/ruby-coffee-script/) to compile the CoffeeScripts, that in turn uses [ExecJS](https://github.com/sstephenson/execjs) to pick the best runtime to evaluate the JavaScript.

-### node.js
+## Choose a runtime

-Please refer to the [CoffeeScript documentation](http://jashkenas.github.com/coffee-script/) for more information about how to install the latest CoffeeScript version on node.js.
+### CoffeeScript executable on node.js

-### JavaScript Core
+Please refer to the [CoffeeScript documentation](http://jashkenas.github.com/coffee-script/) for more information about how to install the latest CoffeeScript version on [node.js](http://nodejs.org/).

-JavaScript Core is only available on Mac OS X. To use JavaScript Core you don't have to install anything, because JavaScript Core is packaged with Mac OS X.
+### V8 JavaScript Engine

-### V8
+To use the [V8 JavaScript Engine](http://code.google.com/p/v8/), simple add `therubyracer` to your `Gemfile`.

-To use CoffeeScript on V8, simple add `therubyracer` to your `Gemfile`.
 The Ruby Racer acts as a bridge between Ruby and the V8 engine, that will be automatically installed by the Ruby Racer.

 ```ruby
 group :development do